In this guide, we are going to show you how to send JSON data in PHP.

-Sometimes, you’ll come across web services and APIs that will require you to send JSON via a POST request.
+In certain cases, you will come across web services and APIs that will require you to send JSON via a POST request.

-<?php //API Url $url = 'http://example.com/api/JSON/create'; //Initiate cURL. $ch = curl_init($url); //The JSON data. $jsonData = array( 'username' => 'MyUsername', 'password' => 'MyPassword' ); //Encode the array into JSON. $jsonDataEncoded = json_encode($jsonData); //Tell cURL that we want to send a POST request. curl_setopt($ch, CURLOPT_POST, 1); //Attach our encoded JSON string to the POST fields. curl_setopt($ch, CURLOPT_POSTFIELDS, $jsonDataEncoded); //Set the content type to application/json curl_setopt($ch, CURLOPT_HTTPHEADER, array('Content-Type: application/json')); //Execute the request $result = curl_exec($ch);
+//The URL of the API. $url = 'http://example.com/api/JSON/create'; //Initiate cURL. $ch = curl_init($url); //The JSON data. $jsonData = array( 'username' => 'MyUsername', 'password' => 'MyPassword' ); //Encode the array into JSON. $jsonDataEncoded = json_encode($jsonData); //Tell cURL that we want to send a POST request. curl_setopt($ch, CURLOPT_POST, 1); //Attach our encoded JSON string to the POST fields. curl_setopt($ch, CURLOPT_POSTFIELDS, $jsonDataEncoded); //Set the content type to application/json curl_setopt($ch, CURLOPT_HTTPHEADER, array('Content-Type: application/json')); //Execute the request $result = curl_exec($ch);

 - We encoded our PHP array into a JSON string by using the function json_encode.